 Perhaps stockpiling for Brexit may explain this.
 This could be a source of trouble ahead if the value of these inventories needs to be written down, as we’ve seen in other sectors.
 Having said that I would think this is less likely for Wynnstay.
 Animal feed is less likely to go out of fashion and has very long shelf life.

 The cash position is similar.
 There is a small amount of borrowings, although the net position has swung from a positive one to a negative one.
 Cashflow was adverse this year because of the increased working capital requirement.
 Relative to the size of the group however, this seems immaterial.
 Overall here there seems to be little to worry about.

 Is the Wynnstay profit warning a buying opportunity?

 As always the question should be, is the profit warning down to fundamental or temporal factors?
 It seems that this is one of the clearest cases of something being temporary.
 Weather cuts both ways for Wynnstay.
 A spell of bad weather increases demand for their products, and in future we will always have extremes of hot and cold.

 The Brexit case is also well documented.
 Arguably farmers are more affected by the details here, as many will be doing regular business with the European Union.
 It is therefore not unreasonable to think that the uncertainty will be affecting them.

 One consolation may be the dividend.
-There is no word on that as yet, but with a progressive policy paying a predicted 13.9p this is a decent return at the share price, as it should be the case that subject to working capital not eating up cash again, the payout should be well covered, and given the nature of the business, is a good bet to continue into the future.
+There is no word on that as yet, but with a progressive policy paying a predicted 13.9p this is a decent return at the share price.
+It should be the case that subject to working capital not eating up cash again, the payout should be well covered.
+Given the nature of the business, this could be a good bet to continue into the future.

-Given the theoretical asset backing I think this is low-risk, but then again I also think it is low-reward, as I don’t see many catalysts for the share price to appreciate massively.
+Given the theoretical asset backing I think this is low-risk.
+However I also think it is low-reward, as I don’t see many catalysts for the share price to appreciate massively.
 3/5.